cbonoz/bugbite-tf/android/README.md

-isCookie
+Bug Bite AI
 ---

-isCookie is an android app that tells you whether or not something is a cookie.
+Bug Bite AI is an android app for identifying common bug bites in real time using a trained tensorflow model on your mobile device.

 ### Model